RaymondChou/laravel-bouncer-bundle/readme.md

 The way it works is by giving priority to uris(or routes).

+NOTE: IT ASSUMES THAT WHATEVER USER YOU INVESTIGATE HAS AN ARRAY OF $roles SET ON IT WHERE EACH
+		$role IS AN OBJECT WITH PROPERTY $name SET ON IT.
+IN SHORT you need a User model with roles() relationship set on it

 In config/rules.php, you define an array of uri-heads with the roles required for them
 example: